State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Interval Length Probability HSMM (ILP-HSMM)

-The range of $L_{i,j}$ in \Eqref{eq:eq13} might influence either memory consumption and/or computational complexity to generate the model.
+The range of $L_{i,j}$ in \Eqref{eq:eq13} might influence either memory consumption {or} computational complexity to generate the model.
 There might be no $L_{i,j}$ value suitable for the observation values because of the range limitation of $L_{i,j}$ if $p(L_{i,j})$ is generated in a training period.
-However, if the parameter $p(L_{i,j})$ is generated every time an observation is fed to the algorithm, the calculation cost can be much higher.
-Our motivation to introduce the interval \Mod{length probability} to HSMM is, as explained earlier, to find the similar part of sequential data \Mod{with respect to} \Mod{state} interval and also to discriminate between the target part and the similar part.
-Therefore, even if the probability of $L_{i,j}$ is presumed to be zero around the skirts of the distribution, no \Mod{critical} problem arises.
-Consequently, we introduce the boundary of the probability value $\delta_{pt}$ to determine the edge of the skirt of $p(L_{i,j})$.
-On generating the $p(L_{i,j})$, the calculation is terminated when the probability value becomes less than $\delta_{pt}$. \Mod{The probability of $p(L_{i,j})$ is zero outside of the range of $\delta_{pt}$}}.
+However, if the parameter $p(L_{i,j})$ is generated every time an observation is fed to the algorithm, {then} the calculation cost can be much higher.
+Our motivation to introduce the interval length probability to HSMM is, as explained earlier, to find the similar part of sequential data with respect to {the} state interval and also to discriminate between the target part and the similar part.
+Therefore, even if the probability of $L_{i,j}$ is presumed to be zero around the skirts of the distribution, no {critically important difficulty} arises.
+Consequently, we introduce the boundary of the probability value $\delta_{pt}$ to {ascertain} the edge of the skirt of $p(L_{i,j})$.
+On generating the $p(L_{i,j})$, the calculation is terminated when the probability value becomes less than $\delta_{pt}$.
+The probability of $p(L_{i,j})$ is zero outside of the range of $\delta_{pt}$.

-\subsection{Recognition using \Mod{ILP-HSMM}}
+\subsection{Recognition using ILP-HSMM}